Have questions about what we do and how to be involved? Here’s all you need to know:

 When and where does ANC 1A meet?

-• ANC 1A meets the second Wednesday of the month at 7:00 PM (except August and December)
+• ANC 1A meets the second Wednesday of the month at 7:00 PM (except during August recess)

-• Currently, all meetings are being held remotely via Zoom, but in-person meetings may resume in the future.
+• All meetings are hybrid, meaning attendees can join in person or via Zoom.
 Please consult our Next Meeting page for details.

 I have a concern about something in my community.
 Can I make a comment or a complaint to the full Commission about it?

 • Yes.
-As provided by DC Code Subchapter V, §1-309.11(b)(3), “Each Commission shall set aside a portion of each public meeting to hear the views of residents within the Commission area and other affected persons on problems or issues of concern within the Commission area and on proposed District government actions that affect the Commission area.
+As provided by D.C.
+Official Code §1-309.11(b)(3), “Each Commission shall set aside a portion of each public meeting to hear the views of residents within the Commission area and other affected persons on problems or issues of concern within the Commission area and on proposed District government actions that affect the Commission area.
 Community views shall be adequately considered in positions taken by the Commission.”

 How do I bring business before ANC 1A?